Headings and Subheadings

 Section Headings and Subheadings (Section Heading (h2), Section Subheading (h3), and Detailed Subheading (h4)) break content into smaller, more specific sections.
 They give readers avenues into your content and make it more scannable by people, assistive technology, and search engines so that the content on each page remains compliant with government appointed accessibility standards.

 Section headings and subheadings should be organized in a hierarchy, with Section Heading (h2) first, followed by subheadings in order (Section Subheading (h3) will nestle under Section Heading (h2), Detailed Subheading (h4) under Section Subheading (h3), etc.).
 In Umbraco these headings have labels to their right so you can make sure headings are organized correctly.
 You can see examples of this in the Content-Editing-Indicators page.

 Heading and Subheading Guidelines #

 - Name your pages with keywords in mind.
 Think of how your page's name will appear in search results.

 - Include the most relevant keywords in your section headings and subheadings, and make sure you cover the main point of the content.

 - Be generous and descriptive.

-- Make sure headings and subheadings always follow a consecutive hierarchy (Section Heading, Section Subheading, Detailed Subheading).
+- Ensure that headings and subheadings always follow a consecutive hierarchy (Section Heading (h2), Section Subheading (h3), Detailed Subheading (h4)).

 - Do not skip a header level for styling reasons.
 A heading or subheading format should never be used to style any other type of content.

 - Do not bold or italicize a heading.